 Not only that, but it results in a scrumptious crispy-golden-on-the-outside situation that has made me a sheet pan gnocchi addict for reals.

-This sheet pan gnocchi recipe was inspired by a recipe I found on the Green Plate Club back in January.
+This sheet pan gnocchi recipe was inspired by a recipe I found on a website called the Green Plate Club back in January.
 That one had gnocchi, butternut squash, and sage, and it was so good, I just had to find more ways to incorporate sheet pan gnocchi into my life.

 For this recipe, we’ve got gnocchi, sausage (vegan or meaty), bell peppers, onion, cherry tomatoes, and some seasonings.